Megan O. Read |

 Chad also covers special effects, color correction, and keying and compositing, integrating all these concepts as he builds a music video project from scratch.
 Check it out and let us know what you think.

-Tags: CS4, Chad Perkins, Beyond the Basics, Premiere Pro, Video Editing
+Tags: Adobe CS4, Beyond the Basics, Chad Perkins, Premiere Pro, Video Editing

 Thanks for signing up.